 Web and Mobile App Development Track

-Thousands of developers will gather in the California desert for Esri International Developer Summit (DevSummit).
+Thousands of developers will gather in the California desert for Esri Developer Summit (DevSummit).
 If you want to make location-aware apps, this event is for you.

 Come for a first look at the latest APIs and software development kits (SDKs), ready-to-use content, and geospatial web services.
 Learn how to build location-aware apps for your organization or the community at large and sell them in ArcGIS Marketplace.
 You can also launch prebuilt apps to "fork" them on GitHub.

 This is your chance to see the latest in native and web apps, get going with Esri's Geotrigger Service, and connect with user experience experts.
 Plus discover new ways to cut development time while you increase app performance and lower development costs.

 Collaborate with Our Mobile and Web Development Thought Leaders

 Check Out the Agenda

 There are sessions designed specifically for web and mobile app developers.
 Search the agenda.

 Program around the clock in Ruby, Python, Perl, or another of your favorite languages and make the next great geoenabled app.

 A whole area will be staffed with Esri mobile and web developers ready to answer your questions.
 No, you're not dreaming.
 This is the DevSummit.